JakeCallcut/Programming-Notes/Python Notes.md

 >Python is a very high level, useful programming language for making simple programs developing applications, and solving problems.

+>everything in Python occurs inside the terminal, he terminal is at the heart of all of the proccesses in Python even with a graphical user interface all proccesses are run in the terminal.

 ## Comments

 	'''